ABOUT THE PROJECT

-After many turns in life, in 2014 I achieved my dream of becoming a professional maze designer.
+After many turns in life, in 2014 I achieved my dream of becoming a professional maze designer when I started working with the world´s best maze designer, Adrian Fisher.
 This job taught me many things and gave me many professional joys, including the 2016’s Guinness record for the world’s largest hedge maze, in China, or two mazes inside The Jewel, the amazing new terminal of the world's best airport, in Singapore.

 Collaterally, I discovered a new passion: Geometry